The Arthritis and Autoimmune and Related Diseases Knowledge (ARK) Portal

 - Established systems for data management and analysis, including databases for clinical data and biospecimen tracking, and storage of experimental data.

-The Phase 0 standard operating procedures that were developed by the Network allow cross-tissue comparisons that would not otherwise be possible.
-These procedures are anticipated to be widely applicable to studies of human disease tissues and, already, the AMP RA/SLE initiative is serving as a demonstration of state-of-the-art analysis of human disease tissues.
+The Phase 0 standard operating procedures that were developed by the Network allowed cross-tissue comparisons that would not otherwise have been possible.
+These procedures are anticipated to be widely applicable to studies of human disease tissues.
+The AMP RA/SLE initiative demonstrated state-of-the-art analysis of human disease tissues.

 Research Phase I